honeycombio/refinery/config.md

 ## Redis Peer Management

-### Section Name: `RedisPeerManagement`

-Controls how the Refinery cluster communicates between peers when using Redis.
+`RedisPeerManagement` `RedisPeerManagement` controls how the Refinery cluster communicates between peers when using Redis.
-Only applies when PeerManagement.Type is "redis".
+Only applies when `PeerManagement.Type` is "redis".

 ### `Host`

-Host is the host and port of the redis instance to use.

-Sets the host and port of the redis instance to use for peer cluster membership management.
+Host is the host and port of the Redis instance to use for peer cluster membership management.

+Must be in the form `host:port`.

 - Not eligible for live reload.
 - Type: `hostport`
 - Example: `localhost:6379`
+- Environment variable: `REFINERY_REDIS_HOST`

 ### `Username`

-Username is the username used to connect to redis.

-The username used to connect to redis for peer cluster membership management.
+Username is the username used to connect to Redis for peer cluster membership management.

+Many Redis installations do not use this field.

 - Not eligible for live reload.
 - Type: `string`
+- Environment variable: `REFINERY_REDIS_USERNAME`

 ### `Password`

-Password is the password used to connect to redis.

-Sets the password used to connect to redis for peer cluster membership management.
+Password is the password used to connect to Redis for peer cluster membership management.

+Many Redis installations do not use this field.

 - Not eligible for live reload.
 - Type: `string`
+- Environment variable: `REFINERY_REDIS_PASSWORD`

 ### `Prefix`

-Prefix is a string used as a prefix for the keys in redis.

-Specifies a string to be used as a prefix for the keys in redis while storing the peer membership.
+Prefix is a string used as a prefix for the keys in Redis while storing the peer membership.

-It might be useful to override this in any situation where multiple refinery clusters or multiple applications want to share a single Redis instance.
+It might be useful to override this in any situation where multiple Refinery clusters or multiple applications want to share a single Redis instance.
 It may not be blank.

 - Not eligible for live reload.